 Facts on JODELEY (released in August 2020)

-Jodeley is the first record released after attending "Årsstudium i Blues"/A one year blues music study at the Notodden University.
-One result is the blues song "Born To Freeze" (track 5) - totally inspired from all the great blues we've listened to, though I can never escape an album without a little country.
 During this year I purchased Pro Tools for recording, mixing and mastering.
 We learned some basics on how to record and mix songs in this software at school.
 Past years I have recorded in Garage Band, with no experience adjusting EQ, compressor and panning.
 Also, I have used a local guy for mastering the songs for my other releases.
-This time I ended up diggin' into this unknown universe, doing the mastering part myself - Even though you're not supposed to!
+This time I ended up diggin' into this unknown universe, doing the mastering part myself, even though you're not supposed to! ...Internet helped me with this part (https://ask.audio/articles/8-essential-steps-for-mastering-in-pro-tools).
 At least I saved some bucks (Everybody knows being a student tears on your wallet).
-Hope I didn't do a terrible job - I am still a freshman at what I do.
+I hope I didn't do a terrible job.
+I am still a freshman at what I do.

 New lessons

 While listening to the songs after my attempt to master, I found out the vocals were uncomfortable sharp/upfront.
-I had no idea how to fix this, so I decided to record the worst vocals again, standing further away from the mice.
+I had no idea how to fix this, so I decided to record the worst vocals again, standing further away from the microphone.
 The vocals are still not perfect, but better,

 New experiences